MattSheehan/made_by_madison/README.md

-# Because of @GitHub, I've lost `E V E R Y T H I N G` on the private repository that I wasn't going to push, because it's private, but when I switched to **_main_**, that was it... everything lost.

-## There's A LOT to be said but ironically, the **FACT** that there was no version control to manage the various achitectural failures on your end is a business model and mission statement failure. (@GitHub).

 # Getting Started with Create React App

 This project is a starter for building a GRANDstack (GraphQL, React, Apollo, Neo4j Database) application.
 There are two components to the project: